vacp2p/rfc/content/docs/rfcs/44/README.md

 * we assume $100\,ms$ as an average per hop delay, and
 * using $q=0.2$ will lead to an expected number of 5 stem hops per message.

-If $v$ does not receive a given message via Waku relay (fluff) before the respective timer runs out,
+If $v$ does not receive a given message via Waku Relay (fluff) before the respective timer runs out,
-$v$ will disseminate the message via Waku relay.
+$v$ will disseminate the message via Waku Relay.

 ## Fluff State

 In fluff state, nodes operate as usual Waku Relay nodes, with the exception of adding a random delay between $0$ and $100\,ms$ before relaying a message.
-Before relaying a message in fluff state, the `stem` flag MUST be set to false.
+By adding this delay, the fluff phase modifies the behaviour of [libp2p gossipsub](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/README.md), which Waku Relay builds upon.

-As mentioned in previous sections, we might move the stem phase specification into a separate document.
+As mentioned in previous sections, we might move the fluff phase specification into a separate document.
 We will look more into (optimal) delay ranges and might introduce dynamic delay ranges based on traffic volume.

 # Implementation Notes

-Since 44/WAKU2-DANDELION alters message dissemination, it is implemented on the libp2p gossipsub layer.
+Handling of the 44/WAKU2-DANDELION stem phase can be implemented as an extension to an existing [19/WAKU2-LIGHTPUSH](/spec/19/) implementation.

-The message cache necessary for the fail-safe may be combined with the gossipsub seen-cache.
+Since the 44/WAKU2-DANDELION fluff phase alters gossipsub message dissemination, it is implemented on the libp2p gossipsub layer.

 # Security/Privacy Considerations

 ## Denial of Service: Black Hole Attack

-In a black hole attack, malicious nodes prevent messages from being spread, metaphorically sucking these messages in like a black hole.
+In a [black hole attack](/spec/45/#black-hole-internal), malicious nodes prevent messages from being spread, metaphorically not allowing messages to leave once they entered.
 This requires the attacker to control nodes on all dissemination paths.
 Since the number of dissemination paths is significantly reduced in the stem phase, Dandelion spreading reduces the requirements for a black hole attack.